aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 **Top-down: framework-driven.** Walk through the MAESTRO layer-specific threat landscapes and the OWASP Agentic Top 10.
 For each documented threat pattern, ask "does this apply to our architecture?"
 If yes, document it as a candidate finding.

-**Bottom-up: asset-centric.** A May 2025 arXiv paper by Microsoft researchers (arXiv:2505.06315) argues for an asset-centric methodology specifically because top-down framework-driven approaches miss compositional attacks that emerge from how assets connect.
+**Bottom-up: asset-centric.** A May 2025 arXiv paper (arXiv:2505.06315) argues for an asset-centric methodology specifically because top-down framework-driven approaches miss compositional attacks that emerge from how assets connect.
 For each critical asset identified in Phase 2, ask "what would compromise of this asset enable?" and trace the attack paths backward.

 The cross-layer analysis is where most threat models in 2026 break down.
 The most dangerous attack chains start at one layer and cascade through several others.
 Example chain from documented 2026 incidents: